 Everything online journalists need to protect their legal rights.
 This free resource culls from all Reporters Committee resources and includes exclusive content on digital media law issues.

-Richard S. Dunham is the Washington bureau chief for the Houston Chronicle and Hearst Newspapers.
+Dunham previously was the Washington bureau chief for the Houston Chronicle and Hearst Newspapers.
 He is also the creator and chief author of the popular political web site “Texas on the Potomac” on chron.com and mysanantonio.com.

 He has served on the Steering Committee of The Reporters Committee for Freedom of the Press since 1999 and is a former chairman of the Steering Committee.